Preference-Conditioned Gradient Variations for Multi-Objective Quality-Diversity: Abstract

 \section{Abstract}

 In a variety of domains, from robotics to finance, Quality-Diversity algorithms have been used to generate collections of both diverse and high-performing solutions.
 Multi-Objective Quality-Diversity algorithms have emerged as a promising approach for applying these methods to complex, multi-objective problems.
 However, existing methods are limited by their search capabilities.
 For example, Multi-Objective Map-Elites depends on random genetic variations which struggle in high-dimensional search spaces.
 Despite efforts to enhance search efficiency with gradient-based mutation operators, existing approaches consider updating solutions to improve on each objective separately rather than achieving desired trade-offs.
-In this work, we address this limitation by introducing Multi-Objective Map-Elites with Preference-Conditioned Policy-Gradient and Crowding Mechanisms: a new \moqdlong algorithm that uses preference-conditioned policy-gradient mutations to efficiently discover promising regions of the objective space and crowding mechanisms to promote a uniform distribution of solutions on the Pareto front.
+In this work, we address this limitation by introducing Multi-Objective Map-Elites with Preference-Conditioned Policy-Gradient and Crowding Mechanisms: a new \moqdlong algorithm that uses preference-conditioned policy-gradient mutations to efficiently discover promising regions of the objective space and crowding mechanisms to promote a uniform distribution of solutions on the non-dominated front.
 We evaluate our approach on six robotics locomotion tasks and show that our method outperforms or matches all state-of-the-art \moqdlong methods in all six, including two newly proposed tri-objective tasks.
 Importantly, our method also achieves a smoother set of trade-offs, as measured by newly-proposed sparsity-based metrics.
-This performance comes at a lower computational storage cost compared to previous methods.